Why Is Chick-Fil-A So Popular?

 Because of the low acceptance rate and strict operating requirements, Chick-Fil-A is able to filter through all their franchise operator candidates and only end up with the ones they want:

 The passionate franchisees!

-These passionate franchisees, who are already armed with a great product, trigger a beautiful domino effect at each Chick-Fil-A restaurant, that keeps customers coming back every time:
+These passionate franchisees, who are already armed with a great product, trigger a beautiful domino effect at each restaurant that keeps customers coming back every time:

 → Passionate franchisees motivate their employees

 → Employees are inspired to provide the top-notch customer service Chick-Fil-A is known for